jrg94/portfolio-project/doc/03-component-interfaces/03-component-interfaces.md

    to acknowledge the growth and development of your work.
 Therefore, you must show what has been changed following the proof-of-concept as it pertains to the interface design.
+2. (2 points) To ensure you have a conceptual understanding of the kernel and enhanced interfaces as well as how they fit in the larger picture, you must include a hierarchy diagram for your component.
-2. (4 points) Both interfaces must include full documentation for all method headers.
+3. (4 points) Both interfaces must include full documentation for all method headers.
 Documentation must meet the bare minimum expectations for JUnit, which means including `@param` for every parameter and `@return` for every return type.
 Documentation must also meet the bare minimum expectations